franckLdx/fs_cli/README.md

  A deno tool to handle directories a files.
 Inspired by [rimraf](https://www.npmjs.com/package/rimraf) and [mkdirp](https://www.npmjs.com/package/mkdirp), fs-cli aims to write build scripts that can run under any shells.

  This first release implements only rm (delete list of files/directories), but will come soon:
   * add glob support
-* glob support: add includefiles, includeDir ad follow Symlinks options
+  * glob support: add includefiles, includeDir
+  * add follow Symlinks options
   * Empty dir
   * Make dir
   * Copy files/directories
   * Move files/directories
   * Rename files/directories
+  * rm: Add totoal count (or at least an error message when found nothing to delete)

 # Installation